Privacy Information Notice

 Transfers Outside Of the European Economic Area (EEA)

+We do not seek to actively transfer personal data outside of the EEA.
 If we transfer your personal data outside of the EEA we will ensure that appropriate measures are in place to protect your personal data and to comply with our obligations under applicable data protection law.
-This may mean that we enter into contracts in the form approved by the European Commission (EC), or we ensure that the company to which we transfer your personal data has agreed to abide by an approved transfer mechanism, such as the EU-US Privacy Shield framework or are based in countries deemed by the EC to have an adequate level of protection in place for processing personal data.
-If you would like further details about the measures we have taken in relation to the transfer of your personal data, please contact our Data Protection Officer on the contact details provided below.
+This may mean that we enter into contracts in the form approved by the European Commission (EC), transfer to countries deemed by the EC to provide an adequate level of protection for processing personal data or putting additional measures and safeguards in place if we transfer data outside of the EEA to a country with no adequacy decision by the EC.
+If you would like further details about the measures we have taken in relation to the transfer of your personal data, please contact our Data Protection Officer – firstname.lastname@example.org.

 How Do We Secure The Data?

-Your personal data is treated strictly confidential and we have taken the appropriate technical and organisational security measures against accidental loss, unauthorised use, access, alteration, disclosure or unlawful processing of this data.
+Your personal data is treated confidentially at all times and we have taken the appropriate technical and organisational security measures against accidental loss, unauthorised use, access, alteration, disclosure or unlawful processing of this data.
 To this purpose we use several security techniques including secure servers, firewalls and encryption, as well as physical safeguard of the locations where data is stored.
 We limit access to personal data to employees, sub-contractors and third parties that are required to have access to perform necessary tasks within their functions of the business and they are subject to a duty of confidentiality.
 RED C have a Data Breach and Incident Reporting policy in place which sets out procedures for dealing with any suspected personal data breach and the requirements for notification of data subjects and where applicable the office of the Data Protection Commissioner.

 Retention of Personal Data